Mauritius: Official and widely spoken languages

 The Dominance of Mauritian Creole as the Lingua Franca

 What makes Mauritian Creole so dominant?
 Its simplicity and inclusivity.
 Unlike other languages, it doesn’t belong to a single ethnic group.
 Instead, it reflects the shared history and cultural fusion of the nation.
-This makes it the perfect tongue for a multicultural society11.
+This makes it the perfect tongue for a multicultural society.

 Here’s how Mauritian Creole unites the population: